The Skinny On Fat

 Saturated Fats

 Saturated fats are solid at room temperature and actually DO NOT contribute to obesity and cardiovascular disease like we have been led to believe.
+WHAT??!!
+In fact, in 2015, the US Dietary Guidelines dropped cholesterol as a "nutrient of concern" because GET THIS::: THERE WASN'T ENOUGH EVIDENCE LINKING DIETARY CHOLESTEROL TO BLOOD CHOLESTEROL!!
+(Remember when I told you everything we have been told about cholesterol is a lie??)
 Saturated fats include butter, ghee, tallow, lard, coconut oil, duck fat, and suet.
 If you were to take a poll, most people are going to tell you to stay away from or limit your intake of saturated fat because they believe (read: they have been told) that saturated fats "contribute to heart disease and obesity".
 This could not be further from the truth.
 Saturated fats are much more stable than unsaturated fats because they contain more hydrogen atoms.
 This means they are less prone to oxidation.
 Saturated fats are actually quite protective, and have been shown to reverse inflammation, necrosis, and fibrosis in patients with alcoholic liver disease (Nanji, et al., 2001).

 Trans Fats

 And then we have the Trans Fats… (gasp)… yes, that dirty word that needs to pack it’s bag and go far far away.
 Trans fats are artificial fats that were created in an industrial process that adds hydrogen to liquid vegetable oils to make them more solid.
 Sounds Frankenstein-ian right?
 It is.
-They raise your “bad” serum cholesterol while lowering your “good” serum cholesterol.
 They contribute to atherosclerosis (hardening of the arteries) and likewise increase risk of cardiovascular disease.
 These are the nasty, harmful fats that absolutely live up to their bad name.
 Be afraid.
 Be very afraid.
 These are found in baked goods, fried foods, snack foods, and many processed/packaged foods.
 When you read your food labels (and you should be reading them!), if you see the words “partially hydrogenated”, rest assured you are about to buy a food that has trans fats lurking there.

 Bottom line?

-Fat is an important part of a balanced, nutritious diet.
-As you figure out what works for your beautifully unique body, just remember that it’s important to consider your physical activity and state of health when determining your body’s needs.
+Fat is an important part of our basic biology and physiology.
+As I'm sure you don't need me to tell you this, but we are all unique and we all have different needs.
+My fat needs may be very different than your fat needs.
+As you figure out what works for your beautifully unique body, just remember that it’s important to consider your metabolic state, the health of your thyroid, your body's bio-individuality, and your underlying state of health when determining your body’s dietary fat needs.

 WAYS TO GET GOOD FAT INTO YOUR LIFE: